STOCKS NEWS EUROPE-UK small caps close 0.1 pct higher

-The FTSE Small Cap Index closes 0.1 percent higher, underperforming firmer showings by the blue chips and the mid caps, up 0.3 percent and 0.6 percent, respectively.
+The FTSE Small Cap index closes up 0.1 percent, lagging rallies by by both the blue chips and the mid caps , which end up 1.9 percent and 2.3 percent respectively in very volatile trade.

-Loss-making European publishing group Mecom gains 6.5 percent after it agrees to sell Edda Media, its profitable Norwegian business, to local media group A-pressen for an enterprise value of 1.725 million Norwegian crowns (222 million euros).
+Rockhopper jumps 48.2 percent after the explorer says that an oil discovery in the Falkland Islands extends to west of the original Sea Lion appraisal well, adding to hopes that the oil find is large enough to open up a new province in the remote British territory.

-Gulfsands Petroleum sheds 10.7 percent amid speculation that the Syria-focused oil firm will have to stop its production in the troubled country in order to comply with the latest EU sanctions aimed at isolating President Bashar al-Assad's government.
+"The well has confirmed significant reservoir development and hydrocarbon charge in the currently interpreted mid case area, significantly de-risking the Sea Lion project," Canaccord Genuity says in a note.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net